DaveAero/pands-project/README.md

 Confirming the histogram outputed as desired, I then saved this as a .jpeg using the matplotlib module.
 Having now wrote the code to output 1 histogram, I adjusted the code to become a function where each of the variables could be passed through the function to create a histogram that will be saved.

 ### Scatter plots
 Having discovered the subplots were useful for the histograms, I decieded to keep the subplots for the scatter plots.
+Again I followed the followed the methodology of first creating a scatter plot of 2 vaiables.
+I then set about re-writing that code into a fuction which can be used to pass combinations of vairables through, making the code more efficent and easier to manage.

+Coloring each flower class the same as the histogram to keep continuity.
+I also chose to add a trend line to each of the classes of flower and to the irisData set as a whole, to help easily identify trends or differences.
+The resulting scatter plots are saved to a new folder within the outputs folder.

 ![](Outputs/ScatterPlots/PetalLengthVsPetalWidth.png)

+### Additional analytsis
+Finally